-- Ensures that market-oriented approaches are taken to the management of deep seabed minerals (e.g., by eliminating production controls); - Scales back the structure of the organization that administers deep seabed mining; - Provides the United States, once it becomes a party, with a guaranteed, permanent seat on the Seabed Council-which would ensure that U.S. approval would be necessary for any decision that would result in a substantive obligation on the United States, or that would have financial or budgetary implications; - the United States, or that would have financial or budgetary implications; Ensures that the United States, once it becomes a party, could veto and block the adoption of any amendment to the deep seabed mining provisions that it opposes; - Deletes the objectionable provisions on mandatory technology transfer; - Ensures that the United States, once it becomes a party, would be able to veto any decision relating to the sharing of benefits; and - Provides assured access for any future qualified U.S. mining companies.
+• Ensures that market-oriented approaches are taken to the management of deep seabed minerals (e.g., by eliminating production controls);

+Scales back the structure of the organization that administers deep seabed min-

+- Provides the United States, once it becomes a party, with a guaranteed, permanent seat on the Seabed Council-which would ensure that U.S. approval would be necessary for any decision that would result in a substantive obligation on - the United States, or that would have financial or budgetary implications; Ensures that the United States, once it becomes a party, could veto and block the adoption of any amendment to the deep seabed mining provisions that it

+Deletes the objectionable provisions on mandatory technology transfer;

+Ensures that the United States, once it becomes a party, would be able to veto any decision relating to the sharing of benefits; and

+Provides assured access for any future qualified U.S. mining companies.